School Selection

 How do I get Started?

-While completing the online application, applicants will be able to request an Individualized Review by completing the Education Accommodations section of the application, and uploading the Admissions Addendum and necessary supporting documentation.
+While completing the online application, applicants will be able to request an Individualized Review.

 When Does Individualized Review Occur, During Selection?